High demand pushes Puma's Q1 results above expectations

 FRANKFURT, April 27 (Reuters) - German sportswear maker Puma PUMG.DE reported stronger-than-expected first-quarter results on Wednesday as high demand from both retailers and consumers more than offset the impact of the war in Ukraine and supply chain bottlenecks.

-"(This) confirms our investments into innovation and marketing are paying off.
-Based on such a strong first quarter, we would normally raise our outlook for the full year," Chief Executive Bjorn Gulden said in a statement.
+"(This) confirms our investments into innovation and marketing are paying off," Chief Executive Bjorn Gulden said in a statement, adding that Puma sold more products in all categories, with the most growth in running, football, basketball and golf apparel.

 ($1 = 0.9395 euros)